joelsgp/5thSRD/docs/combat/actions_in_combat.md

 Certain features, such as the Extra Attack feature of the fighter, allow you to make more than one attack with this action.

 ## Cast a Spell
 Spellcasters such as wizards and clerics, as well as many monsters, have access to spells and can use them to great effect in combat.
 Each spell has a casting time, which specifies whether the caster must use an action, a reaction, minutes, or even hours to cast the spell.
 Casting a spell is, therefore, not necessarily an action.
-Most spells do have a casting time of 1 action, so a spellcaster often uses his or her action in combat to cast such a spell.
+Most spells do have a casting time of 1 action, so a spellcaster often uses their action in combat to cast such a spell.

 ## Dash
 When you take the Dash action, you gain extra movement for the current turn.
 The increase equals your speed, after applying any modifiers.
 With a speed of 30 feet, for example, you can move up to 60 feet on your turn if you dash.